Natalia-SP/Easy-garden/README.md

 # Easy-garden
-Machine Learning model to take care easily of your plants.
+Machine Learning model to take care of your plants easily.
 ## An easy way to take care of a garden
 Most of the people like having plants in their home and office, because hey are beautiful and can connect us with nature just a little bit.
-But most of the time we really take care of them, and they could get sick.
+But most of the time we really don't take care of them, and they could get sick.
 Thinking of this, a system that can monitor the health of plants and tell you if one of them got a disease could be helpful.
 The system needs to be capturing images at real time and then classify it in diseased or healthy, in case of a disease it can notify you or even provide a treatment for the plant.
 ## What it does
 The model takes an input image and classify it into healthy or disease.
 ## Data